Robertfarb/whiteboarding-curriculum/algorithms/dp/project/firstname_lastname/dynamic_programming_2.md

 Once you've defined the recursive relationships here, decide how to optimize.
 Choose either top-down or bottom-up implementation.
 What should you store in the cache?
 What answer should be returned?
 Create the necessary helper function or instance variable to suit your needs.

+### Knapsack

+Knapsack Problem: write a function that takes in an array of weights, an array of values, and a weight capacity and returns the maximum value possible given the weight constraint.
+For example: if weights = [1, 2, 3], values = [10, 4, 8], and capacity = 3, your function should return 10 + 4 = 14, as the best possible set of items to include are items 0 and 1, whose values are 10 and 4 respectively.
+Duplicates are not allowed -- that is, you can only include a particular item once.

+Try this with a bottom-up approach.

+One way you can do this problem is by creating a table of solutions.
+The bottom-up approach would suggest that we should solve knapsacks of increasing size and base each next size up on the solutions from smaller bags.
+The shape of your table might be one array for each increasing capacity size.
+With each array, you could have a best value entry for each item consideration; either you will add the value of the current item to the solution of a smaller bag, or you will use the most recent solution from this iteration of bag size.

+We will be zero-indexing.

+For example, if our weights are `[2,3,4]`, and our values are `[1,3,3]`, with a capacity of `7`, then our solutions table would look like: `[[0, 0, 0], [0, 0, 0], [1, 1, 1], [1, 3, 3], [1, 3, 3], [1, 4, 4], [1, 4, 4], [1, 4, 6]]`.
+* Notice that for capacity `1`, none of our items fit, so the max value entry is all zeroes.
+* Notice that for capacity `2`, the best value for each 'item consideration' is progressively copied forward from `table[2][0]` because only the item of weight `2` will fit.
+* Notice in the entry for capacity `3`, that the entry for item `2` is similarly copied forward from item `1` (one item of weight 3 and value 3 will fit).
+* Notice that for capacity `5`, item `1` adds its own value to the best solution from a smaller bag (capacity `2`, item `0`)
+* Notice that for capacity `7`, item `2` adds its own value to the best solution from a smaller bag (capacity `3`, item `1`)

+So, for each item consideration, you must select the optimum from between these two paradigms: use either the previous item solution at this capacity, or the previous item solution from a smaller bag plus this item's value.

+The final solution is when we have considered all possibilities, having always selected the best one along the way.
+Therefore our solution is the last spot of the last array.

+Having outlined the logical approach, now code it!

+## Bonus
 ### Maze Solver

 You're given a maze and asked to find a path from its starting location to the finish.
 The maze is 2-dimensional, and will be represented by an array of characters.
 Empty squares are represented with `" "`, blocked spaces with `"X"`, your location with `"L"`, and the finish with `"F"`.
 Here's an example: